DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Screen Size

-The GO Ultra's screen is larger and easier to see.
+Insta360 GO Ultra The screen is bigger and easier to see.

 Standard Set Comparison